virtual-labs/outreach-web-pages-iiith/nodal-centre-process/nodal-centre-process.md

 ## What are the roles and responsibilities of the Nodal Center?
   - The head of the Institution of the Nodal Centre will be responsible for the appointment of a Nodal Coordinator from their Institute.
-  - The Nodal Coordinator would be required to continue with their responsibilities for at least one academic semester.
+  - The Nodal Center Coordinator would be required to continue with their responsibilities for at least one academic semester.
   - Requests for a change of Nodal Coordinator will not be accepted in the middle of the academic semester, except in extreme circumstances, for example when the Coordinator proceeds on leave or quits the Institute.
 The nomination of a new Nodal Coordinator will be accepted upon receiving confirmation from the previous Nodal Coordinator.
-  - Nodal Center should ensure the smooth execution of Outreach activities and promote the usage of Virtual Labs.
+  - The Nodal Center should ensure the smooth execution of Outreach activities and promote the usage of Virtual Labs.
   - The Nodal Center must accomplish the established targets for the utilization of Virtual Labs.
   - Participating in meetings organized by the Principal Investigator (PI) concerning Virtual Labs.